intersides/event-browser/README.md

 ### Task 4 - Top visitors

-Having the ability to filter individual visitors and products is nice, but it's still hard to find the really interesting visitors and products.
+Having the ability to filter individual visitors and products is nice, but it's still hard to find the really interesting visitors.

 Provide a little statistics page (if possible within the application, without a page load) that summarizes some interesting metrics of the top 20 visitors: